RichardChangCA/AI_Study_Resources_Combo/Self_Supervised_Learning.md

-Unsupervised Learning & Semi-Supervised Learning & Self-Supervised Learning
+<b>Unsupervised Learning & Semi-Supervised Learning & Self-Supervised Learning</b>

 1. Medium with Youtube, What is Self-Supervised Learning? | Will machines ever be able to learn like humans? https://medium.com/what-is-artificial-intelligence/what-is-self-supervised-learning-will-machines-be-able-to-learn-like-humans-d9160f40cdd1